george-pov/YTSkedy/docs/ui/development/styling.md

 describe app-owned styling intent instead of selectors that emit CSS on import.

-Use an accessibility partial for primitives such as visually hidden text only after those primitives are used in more than one component.
+Use an accessibility partial for primitives such as visually hidden text only when those primitives are used in more than one component.

 Do not import demo-only or local-experiment partials from product pages or shared UI components.